Post Reply

 Have you ever coded in your underwear before?

-internet54 wrote:^ If someone visits the site without JS enabled, they are a fool.
+internet54 Wrote:^ If someone visits the site without JS enabled, they are a fool.
 And if you goto a site with JS disabled, then you clearly are a person that visits sites that don't need to be online (hacking, warez, etc...)

 :lol: :lol: :lol: